 RadioMan’s remote broadcasting enables totally location-independent playout control.
 You can broadcast and control your show from a studio, a home office, or from the field.
-RadioMan even enables contribution to a same show simultaneously from various locations.
+RadioMan even allows a contribution to the same show simultaneously from various locations.

 What’s best, you don’t need dedicated hardware to do it.

-With remote live playout, all on air playout controlling features and planning tools are accessible via web browser, no matter where you are located.
-This means that RadioMan can be accessed and managed completely remotely.
-With RadioMan’s virtual mixer, it is possible to control independent faders for each person’s own microphone or a playlist.
+With remote live playout, all on air playout controlling features and planning tools are accessible via web browser, no matter where you are.
+This means that RadioMan can be accessed and managed entirely remotely.
+In addition, with RadioMan’s virtual mixer, it is possible to control independent faders for each person’s microphone or a playlist.

 By using RadioMan’s remote broadcasting feature, reacting to ad-hoc changes is easy.
-It ensures seamless broadcast operations when people have to create, manage, replace, or change content in real-time, and simultaneously plan and manage their assets for future programming
+It ensures seamless broadcast operations when people have to create, manage, replace, or change the content in real-time and simultaneously plan and manage their assets for future programming.

-Reporters are also able to contribute from different locations to the same program, giving the freedom to create, edit and playout content easily anywhere
+Reporters can also contribute to the same program from different locations, allowing the freedom to create, edit, and playout content easily anywhere.

 RadioMan’s remote program monitoring enables:

-Unlike many other products, RadioMan’s remote functionality is built-in in the RadioMan architecture.
-This means that users can import content from different physical locations, e.g. different cities or regions, and a readymade playlist and the cartwall/jingle playout can be controlled from separate locations.
+Unlike many other products, RadioMan’s remote functionality is built-in into the RadioMan architecture.
+This means that users can import content from different physical locations, e.g., different cities or regions, and a readymade playlist and the Cartwall/jingle playout can be controlled from separate locations.

-As the audio console is virtualized, mixing and adjusting audio levels is also possible from separate locations, as well as joining and contributing to a live broadcast, and do all the hosting even when the whole team is working in different physical premises.
+As the audio console is virtualized, mixing and adjusting audio levels is also possible from separate locations, as well as joining and contributing to a live broadcast and doing all the hosting even when the whole team is working in different physical premises.